Eddie Kennison: Kansas City Chiefs

 Kennison unexpectedly resurfaced less than a month later, signing with the Broncos' arch-rival Kansas City Chiefs on December 3, 2001, to the outrage of Broncos coach Mike Shanahan.
 Kennison's new contract was for two-years and $4.5 million with $3.2 guaranteed.
 Kennison would lead the Chiefs in receiving his first game as a starter.

 On January 3, 2003, Kennison signed a six-year $9 million contract extension with the Chiefs.

 As a member of the Chiefs, from 2002 to 2006 Kennison averaged 59 receptions, 961 yards, and 5 touchdown catches during this span.

 In 2007, Kennison sustained a severe hamstring injury on the first play of the regular season, and was plagued by the injury for the remainder of the season.
 He was released the following offseason on February 26, 2008.

 Later career and retirement

 Kennison was re-signed by the Rams on September 9, 2008.

 Kennison was released by the Rams on October 7, then signed again just hours later.
 He was released again on October 22.

-Kennison signed a one day ceremonial contract with the Chiefs on July 19, 2010 so he could retire as a member of the team.
+Kennison signed a one-day ceremonial contract with the Chiefs on July 19, 2010, so he could retire as a member of the team.

+In 2025, Kennison appeared on an episode of Gordon Ramsay’s Kitchen Nightmares.